 - Arrive on time but consider that your Indonesian counterpart may be late to a meeting.
 Try and be flexible with your time-planning to allow for this.

 - Greet everyone in the room individually with a handshake.
-It is best to do this in order of oldest to youngest.

 - Receiving Business Cards: Asian cultures can interpret the respect you show someone's business card to be indicative of the respect you will show the individual in business.
 Use both hands (or the right hand only) to receive a business card as the left hand is considered unclean and is used for the removal of dirt and cleaning.
 Do not put the card away immediately, but regard it carefully and place it in front of you on the table until everyone is seated.